Is the Go Berlin Pass 2020 worth it? We review prices and value here

 1. Starting early is important

 If you can leave your hotel by around 9am then you can get to the most popular attractions before the crowds have built up.
 This way you'll have two great sights done before lunch, and the rest of the afternoon to do a couple more things while the attractions are a bit more crowded.
-If you are the type who can't get out of your hotel until 11am or noon, then a Berlin Pass is probably a bad idea.
+If you are the type who can't get out of your hotel until 11am or noon, then a Go Berlin Pass is probably a bad idea.
+You'll also want to note that the Go Berlin Pass runs on consecutive calendar days, and not on a 24 hour basis.

 2. Plan your sightseeing route in advance

-Again, have a look at the main attractions listed above, and it should be easy to do the math to determine whether you'll save money with a Berlin Pass.
-Even if it's a close call when you add it up, a Berlin Pass can be worthwhile in convenience because you skip the ticket queues and it comes with a useful guide.
+Again, have a look at the main attractions listed above, and it should be easy to do the math to determine whether you'll save money with a Go Berlin Pass.
+Even if it's a close call when you add it up, a Go Berlin Pass can be worthwhile in convenience because you skip the ticket queues and it comes with a useful guide.
+Again, because you'll want to do as much as you can each day, skipping lines grants you a lot more time each day you're out and about.

-Who the Berlin Pass is not good for
+Who the Go Berlin Pass is not good for